the-krafty-koder/mastering/notes/distributed-systems/fault-tolerance.md

 # Atomic multicast

 Guarantees that a message is delivered to either all non-faulty group members or none.

+To achieve this, each process in the group keeps a copy of every message it receives until it knows all other members have also received it.
+A message is considered stable when it has reached every process in the current view (Gi).
+Stability is crucial because a sender might crash before completing its multicast, potentially leaving some members without the message.

+When a view change occurs, such as when a process crashes or a new member joins, a view-change message is broadcast.
+Upon receiving this message, each process forwards its unstable messages to all members of the new view (Gi+1) to ensure consistency.
+Once all unstable messages are sent, each process sends a flush message, indicating readiness to install the new view.

+Only after receiving flush messages from all other processes can a member safely transition to the new view, ensuring no messages are lost.
+If further failures occur before this transition is complete, the protocol supports announcing additional view changes to handle overlapping failures.

-Virtual synchrony - The principle of virtual synchrony comes from the fact that all multicasts take place between view changes.A view change happens when a process is added or leaves the receiver group or the sender crashes.
+- Virtual synchrony - The principle of virtual synchrony comes from the fact that all multicasts take place between view changes.A view change happens when a process is added or leaves the receiver group or the sender crashes.
 Put somewhat differently, a view change acts as a barrier across which no multicast can pass.
 If view change happens when a multicast is in the process, receivers ignore the message.

 # Distributed Commit